HarigovindV10/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
 A credit card fraud detection algorithm.

-The dataset can be found at [Credi Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud).
+The dataset can be found at [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud).

 ## Members